 Skip the Stops and Set the basics first

-Whether you go for manual or automatic setting, you have to grasp some basic first.
-In order to take mind-blowing photographs, you will have to first understand what makes and breaks a good photograph.
+Whether you go for manual or automatic settings, you have to grasp some basics first.
+To take mind-blowing photographs, you will have first to understand what makes and breaks a good photograph.

 The quicker you start experimenting with exposure, the sooner you will transit from a button presser to an artist.
-We know it’s not very easy to fit all this technical knowledge in your brain, but by just venturing outside the automatic exposure mode you will learn a lot.
+We know it’s not very easy to fit all this technical knowledge in your brain, but you will learn a lot by just venturing outside the automatic exposure mode.

-Moreover, there are other basics to grasp as well such as making people pose, identifying photographic moments, making the subject feel comfortable, etc. Additionally, there is one more crucial factor other than exposure which needs to be learned and that is external light.
+Moreover, there are other basics to grasp, such as making people pose, identifying photographic moments, making the subject feel comfortable, etc. Additionally, there is one more crucial factor other than exposure, which needs to be learned: external light.

-Therefore, it is extremely vital for a photographer to assess good lighting.
-No matter for what purpose the image is taken for, if there isn’t ample light, the camera will fail to reflect what the eyes see.
-You as a photographer should know which source of light to depend on.
-If you prefer ambient light then learn how to use diffused sunlight and existing indoor light to your advantage by positioning your subject in a manipulative manner.
+You, as a photographer, should know which source of light to depend on if you prefer ambient light, then learn how to use diffused sunlight and existing indoor light to your advantage by positioning your subject in a manipulative manner.